 2. Image – is about you and how you are perceived.
 In the 1990s, the term ‘personal brand’ was even more used than it is today.

-3. Exposure – is all about how well people know about what you do i.e. not just your boss but your boss’s boss and the leaders and partners of other departments.
+3. Exposure – is all about how well people know about what you do i.e. not just your line manager but the level(s) above hi/her too, as well as the leaders and partners of other departments.

 Every model can and should be subject to scrutiny but even if you were to modify this data a bit, the message is still the same.
 Performance is a box ticker for career success; exposure and image are the ones that make the real difference.
-If you are happy just getting a decent pay rise each year then that is fine, IE will matter less and that is a very valid choice to make.
+If you are happy getting a pay rise each year and not changing roles then that is fine, Image & Exposure will matter less and that is a very valid choice to make.
 However, if you want to progress then they are really important to consider.

 So how much thought do you give to how well known you are around the company you work in?
 After all, you need to be known about before they know more about the work you do.
 What would be the benefits of having a plan to improve your exposure in you company?
 Can you think of the actions you might start to take?
 Thinking about your image - what are others’ perceptions of you?
 If it’s negative or neutral, this is adversely going to affect your career success when important decisions such a promotion ones are made.
 What benefits could knowing what to work on have on your image and career success?